Yaqui Wars: Cajemé

 In 1874 Pesqueira appointed Cajemé as alcalde-mayor of all the towns of both the Yaqui and Mayo.
 José J. Pesqueira, son of the current governor, was designated successor to the governor.
 This caused an attempt to violently appoint a new governor, which Pesqueira reacted to by attacking Cajemé and his people.
 From Medano, Pesqueira attacked a large number of Yaqui residents, killing Yaqui just because they were present, and pillaging their farms and ranches.

 In 1876 the Yaqui leader José Maria Leyba Peres, or Cajemé, established a small independent republic in Sonora.
 By then there were only about 4,000 undefeated Yaqui, and they attempted to defend their county by building the fortification called El Añil (The Indigo).
 El Añil was located near the village of Vícam, in the middle of a thick forest and on the left bank of the Yaqui river.
 The fortification consisted of a wide moat.
 Food and livestock were stockpiled within the fortification, and to assure a source of water, there was a large trench to the river.
 There was also a wooden stockade with walls made of thick trunks of trees placed side by side, and woven with branches providing an enclosure where the 4000 Yaqui people were protected.

 Agustin Ortiz, whose brother Carlos was then the governor of Sonora, led an attack from Navojoa to Capetemaya in 1882, with the intention of capturing Cajemé.
 Cajemé was wounded in the Battle of Capetemaya, but the forces of Ortiz were routed.
-Fighting in the Mayo territories continued until 1884 when they agreed submitted to Mexican authority.
+Fighting in the Mayo territories continued until 1884 when they agreed to submit to Mexican authority.
 However, Cajemé continued to insist on his independence.